SqL-2024/BirdsongAndWellbeing/README.md

-# birdsong and mental wellbeing
+# birdsong and momentary affect wellbeing
-explore the acoustic mechanisms  of birdsong and wellbeing
+explore the association between birdsong exposure,physical acoustic of birdsong and momentary affect states.